mariuskimmina/Blog/content/blog/2022-06-05-GSoC_Introduction.md

 > Google Summer of Code is a global, online program focused on bringing new contributors into open source software development.
 GSoC Contributors work with an open source organization on a 12+ week programming project under the guidance of mentors.

 Essentially, first open source projects apply to GSoC with projects that they would like students to work on.
 These projects will then be listed on the GSoC page and students can apply for them (but you can also propose your own project idea if you want to).
 Since Google is sponsoring these projects, only a limited amount of applications will be accepted.
 When you successfully applied for a project and have been accepted then you will spend around 12 weeks working on said project with guidance from your mentors, which will most likely be maintainers of the project.
-If everything goes well and your mentors are happy with the results you deliver, then you get paid for your work by google with a stipend.
+If everything goes well, your mentors are happy with the results you deliver, then you get paid for your work by google with a stipend.
 That being said, being able to work together closely with experienced open-source developers and learning from them is worth far more than the payments you receiv.

 ### Which project(s) did I apply for?